dltj/dltj-blog/content/2022-12-08-issue-92-privacy.md

 ## Mittens' Calendar
 {: #mittens-calendar}
-{% include image.html wpsrc="2022/2022-12-08-mittens-calendar.jpeg" width="700" alt="Photograph of a black cat in the arms of its owner.
+{{ image(width="700", localsrc="2022/2022-12-08-mittens-calendar.jpeg", alt="Photograph of a black cat in the arms of its owner.
 Held next to the cat is a page-a-day calendar with the title 'texts from mittens'.
-The picture of the cat on the calendar box resembles the cat being held." %}
+The picture of the cat on the calendar box resembles the cat being held.") }}

 For Christmas last year, the family got a page-a-day calendar with text messages between a cat named Mittens and its owner.
 Our Mittens had a striking resemblance, so we had to take this picture.